PlatformAwareProgramming/CloudClusters.jl/README.md

 > [!NOTE]
 > This README is still under construction.
-Please ask the developers if you have any questions.
+Please ask the developers if you have any questions or suggestions.

 # CloudClusters.jl

 _A package for creating, using, and managing cloud-based clusters deployed at the infrastructure of IaaS providers._

 > [!NOTE]
 > Currently, _CloudClusters.jl_ only supports [EC2](https://aws.amazon.com/ec2/).
-Those interested can ask us about the progress with other providers.
-Collaborators are welcome.
+Those interested can ask us about progress with other providers.

-> Francisco Heron de Carvalho Junior, João Marcelo Uchoa de Alencar, and Claro Henrique Silva Sales.
-2024. ___Cloud-based parallel computing across multiple clusters in Julia___.
-In Proceedings of the do _28th Brazilian Symposium on Programming Languages_, September 30, 2024, Curitiba/PR, Brasil.
-SBC, Porto Alegre, Brasil, 44-52.
-DOI: https://doi.org/10.5753/sblp.2024.3470.
+>
+> Collaborators are welcome.

 ## Target users